Wild Zappers

 The Wild Zappers is an all deaf all male dance group that combines American Sign Language, music and dance to promote the education of sign language to both Deaf and hearing communities.

 Background

 The Wild Zappers was formed by Irvine Stewart in 1989.
-The group is composed of Fred Beam (director), Warren Snipe (Assistant Director), Irvine Stewart, Ronnie Bradley, Kris Pumphrey, Sam Franklin, Buck Rogers, and George Azmaveth.
+The group is composed of Fred Beam (director), Warren Snipe (Assistant Director), Irvine Stewart, Ronnie Bradley, Michael Davis, Matt Andersen (né Dans), Kris Pumphrey, Sam Franklin, Buck Rogers, and George Azmaveth.
 The group has performed all over North America and has also toured internationally.
 They perform to popular music like "Escapade" by Janet Jackson or "Imma Be" by The Black Eyed Peas.
 The Wild Zappers also occasionally tour and dance with the National Deaf Dance Theatre.
 Videos of Wild Zappers performing can be watched on YouTube.

 The Wild Zappers have two main workshops focusing on American Sign Language and Deaf culture education.
 "Sign Me a Story" was developed for elementary aged children.
 "Let's Sign and Dance" is targeted towards families and teaches how Deaf people perform along with American Sign Language.